What's it like being in a museum at night?

 We had booked ourselves one night in each of Museum and Park, the former meaning we were on-site for those nighttime museum wanderings, and the latter since Park has its own small collection of artworks on display, exclusively for Benesse House guests.

-Walking through the Park building to our room was a special experience, and would continue to be so throughout our stay.
+Walking through the Park building to our hotel room was a special experience, and would continue to be so throughout our stay.
 Designed by renowned Japanese architect Tadao Ando, the buildings of the Benesse sites are a destination in their own right for any lover of structural architecture.

 Set against the raw surfaces, amongst the slick geometric lines of the brutalist interior design, was an eclectic collection of art pieces.
 It was of-the-moment cool, in all the right ways, and exactly what we had been looking forward to on our visit to Naoshima Art Island.